-Tip!: The Bandwidth and Transcoding Limit features require an active Plex Pass subscription for the Plex Media Server admin Plex account.
+Tip!: The Bandwidth and Transcoding Limit features require an active Plex Pass Subscriptions subscription for the Plex Media Server admin Plex account.

 Your Plex Media Server is generally limited by three main things: processor power, network speed, and storage space.
 While we can’t control how much storage space you have, we can certainly help you manage your processor and network usage.

 - The majority of your processor (CPU) usage when using Plex will come from any transcodes for content that are needed.
 If you aren’t running Plex Media Server on a dedicated computer, you may wish to limit how many things can be transcoded simultaneously.

 - When watching content on your local network, the network speed usually isn’t much of a factor.
 However, if you stream remotely or share a library with someone who lives somewhere else, your network speed/bandwidth can be a very important factor.
 Your internet connection will only be able to upload so fast, after all.

 Beginning with Plex Media Server version 1.2.1, new controls have been added to help start to control these aspects of your server.
 This is only the beginning and we’ll continue refining our server resource management capabilities.

 Plex Media Server provides access to several settings that can affect your processor usage.
 The following are relevant server options, which are available under Settings > Server > Transcoder.

 This setting influences the quality used when transcoding media.
 We definitely recommend leaving this set to the default

 You can control the preset used by the transcoder when processing content for background transcoding (Mobile Sync, Cloud Sync, or Media Optimizer).

 Choose how many transcoding sessions you will allow simultaneously.
 Most users won’t see a need to change this value.